mikejsavage/yougram/README.md

 - No lock-in: getting your data out of yougram is an explicitly supported and documented workflow, feel free to take your photos elsewhere (not really true yet)
 - Private: nothing leaves your computer
-- Compatible with the Immich app: automatically upload your phone library to yougram (not true yet)
+- Compatible with the Immich app: automatically upload your phone library to yougram (not true yet, or probably ever, probably vibecode an app at some point?)
 - Snappy: I'm not a web developer so everything happens instantly
 - Scalable: yougram does not currently scale to millions of photos, but tens of thousands is ok
 - RAW support: you can upload and download RAWs and they stack with your JPEGs but that's about it
-- Video support: not yet
+- Video support: automatically trancodes and/or remuxes to widely supported formats (not yet)

 ## Installation instructions